NAIAD Case Studies: Medina del Campo Aquifer demonstration site

 3) Two teams from the Technical University of Cartagena have worked separately on two lines:

-- Economic assessment of the NBS strategies, including assessment of avoided damage costs after implementation and qualitative valuation of associated co-benefits provided by NBS.
+- Economic assessment of the NbS strategies, including assessment of avoided damage costs after implementation and qualitative valuation of associated co-benefits provided by NbS.

 - Identification and modelling of groundwater-related ecosystem services and the associated changes brought by the implementation of strategy 2.